Explore ways you can allocate gold in your portfolio. Find out different forms of gold investment that are available to Indian investors.

 Investors are always looking for ways to optimize their portfolio with the right assets.
 But when you choose an asset like gold it’s important to get both the form and allocation right.
 To make your job a tad easier, we’ve compiled a list of general allocation estimates for gold.

 However, we highly recommend you consult a wealth coach before you invest in gold or any other asset.
-Every investor is unique and only a wealth coach can tell you what’s best for your individual portfolio.
+Every investor is unique and only a trained financial professional can tell you what’s best for your individual portfolio.

 Gold is an asset that is inversely correlated with the market.
 It does well during economic slumps.
 This is why investors prefer to add gold to their portfolio - to hedge against inflation.